cefleet/cefleet-teaching-notes/lesson-plans/14-week-middle-school/week10.md

-# Week 9
+# Week 10
-//splitting code int multiple files
+//error handling programming 101:10

-//Module imports
+//libraries / standard (not developed yet) https://docs.python.org/3/library/index.html

 ## Homework
 1. Complete any exercises that have not been finished.